FreunzWa/FW_sync/medicine/endocrinology/physiology/thyroid_physiology.md

 -  TRH (pituitary) == TSH release == endocytosis of colloid
 -  endocytosed vesicles containing iodinated Tg fuse with lysosomes of the follicular cell.
 -  iodinated residues
+- membrane trasnport
-- membrane trasnportcleaved off to form T3/T4
+- Tg cleaved off to form T3/T4
 -  MCT (monocarboxylate transporter) transports the T3/T4 across the basolateral surface and into the blood stream.

 # Thyroid hormone in serum
 - T4:T3 approximately 14:1
-- T4 is a prohormone, converted into T3 @intracellular conversion with deiodinases.
+- T4 is a prohormone, converted into T3 @intracellular conversion with deiodinases. (can also convert it into rT3, which is not bioactive)
 - transport
     + ++% of thyroid hormone bound to serum binding proteins
         * TBG (70%)